Keeping your sheep healthy

 - Call your veterinarian if you see any abnormal behaviour, such as sheep grazing on their knees or limping.

-Shearing: Sheep wool grows continuously, therefore maintaining the wool will help keep your sheep comfortable and healthy.
-Not shearing your sheep can cause them to become distressed in hot weather, and encourage welfare issues, such as flystrike.
+Shearing: Sheep wool grows continuously, so regular maintenance or shearing will help keep your sheep comfortable and healthy.
+Not shearing your sheep can cause them to become distressed in hot weather, and encourage problems, such as flystrike.

 - Contact a local shearer who has appropriate experience to shear your sheep.